 - Were the terms and conditions of the fine print not properly explained to you?

 Getting a PPI Refund

-2) If you have not been offered a refund of your PPI – but you believe you were missold it – you can still make a complaint to the bank.
+2) If you were not offered a refund of your PPI – but you believe you were missold it – you can still make a complaint to the bank.
 Write to the bank or credit card company that sold you the PPI.
-Tell them in writing why you think it was missold to you – listing the reason(s) (see above) and ask them for a refund of the premiums.
+Tell them in writing why you think it was mis-sold to you – listing the reason(s) (see above) and ask them for a refund of the premiums.

-If the bank or lender refuses to give you a full refund you can then send a complaint to the Financial Services Ombudsman.
-(FSO)
+If the bank or lender refuses to give you a full refund you can then send a complaint to the Financial Services and pensions Ombudsman.
+(FSPO)

-One big problem here in Ireland is that if you complain more than 6 years after the PPI start date – the complaint will not be dealt with by the ombudsman.
+One big problem here in Ireland was that prior to August 2017 – if you complained more than 6 years after the PPI start date – the complaint could not be dealt with by the ombudsman.
 More about the 6 year rule here

 The Small Claims Court may also be an option – we know of at least one successful case taken against PTSB for misselling of PPI.
 It only costs €25 to go to the small claims court – but there is a limit of €2000 per claim.